 Keep atop the latest security tools, trends, and practices

 With teleworking on the rise, employees need to be as vigilant as ever.
-Securing your home technologies with the right tools and practices will ensure safety of company data – maintaining remote productivity and operations with the utmost protection.
+While becoming a cybersecurity expert requires a certain level of skills, using common sense, the right tools and practices to secure your home will ensure the safety of your company data when working remotely.

 If you’re looking to equip your business with the latest tools in cybersecurity; or seeking to minimize risk in implementing new technologies, DDLS offers a wide variety of courses to arm you and your team with the security skills you need.
 Programs cover security training on a variety of systems – including Citrix, Google Cloud, and Microsoft.